arman229/code-practice-archive/Code_practics/nextjs/daywisecoding/src/(daywisecoding)/aa/README.md

 Triggering a render (delivering the diner’s order to the kitchen) Rendering the component (preparing the order in the kitchen) Committing to the DOM (placing the order on the table)

+* Note: State is private to the component.
+If you render it in two places, each copy gets its own state.

+# What is Propagation in JS ?
+In JavaScript, event propagation refers to the order in which events are handled when they occur on a DOM (Document Object Model) element.
+There are two phases of event propagation: capturing phase and bubbling phase.
+* Capturing Phase:
+During the capturing phase, the event travels down from the root of the DOM hierarchy to the target element.
+* Bubbling Phase:
+During the bubbling phase, the event travels back up from the target element to the root of the DOM hierarchy.
+Bubbling is the default behavior for most events in the DOM.

+e.preventDefault() is a method in JavaScript that is commonly used in event handlers to prevent the default behavior associated with a particular event.
+For example:

+Clicking on a link (<a> element) navigates to the URL specified in the href attribute.
+If you want to override or stop the default behavior associated with an event, you can use e.preventDefault().
+This method tells the browser not to perform the default action for the event, allowing you to implement your own custom behavior instead.

+# Rendering
+Rendering” is React calling your components.
+On initial render, React will call the root component.
+For subsequent renders, React will call the function component whose state update triggered the render.
+During the initial render, React will create the DOM nodes .
+During a re-render, React will calculate which of their properties, if any, have changed since the previous render.
+It won’t do anything with that information until the next step, the commit phase.
+* Note: Re-renders when state updates
+# What is Pure Function ?
+Rendering must always be a pure calculation:

+Same inputs, same output.
+Given the same inputs, a component should always return the same JSX.
+(When someone orders a salad with tomatoes, they should not receive a salad with onions!)
+It minds its own business.
+It should not change any objects or variables that existed before rendering.
+(One order should not change anyone else’s order.)
+Otherwise, you can encounter confusing bugs and unpredictable behavior as your codebase grows in complexity.
+When developing in “Strict Mode”, React calls each component’s function twice, which can help surface mistakes caused by impure functions.
+* Note: After rendering is done and React updated the DOM, the browser will repaint the screen.
+Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion throughout the docs.
+* Note You can use Strict Mode to find mistakes in your components
+* Note React does not touch the DOM if the rendering result is the same as last time